-5 Reasons to Consider Hospital Insurance in 2017
+5 Reasons to Consider Hospital Insurance

 Health insurance deductibles tend to be something we think little about until medical bills start showing up.
 At that point, even those who find their monthly premium payments somewhat manageable may feel financially strained as they pay for healthcare fully out of pocket until they meet their plan deductible.

-You may have heard that hospital indemnity coverage (i.e., a fixed-indemnity benefit plan) can be a helpful addition to your family’s healthcare benefits if you are self-employed, own a small business or do not qualify for job-based benefits.
+You may have heard that hospital indemnity insurance (i.e., a fixed-indemnity benefit plan) can be a helpful addition to your family’s healthcare benefits if you are self-employed, own a small business or do not qualify for job-based benefits.
 But … another health plan?

-1. Having health insurance may not mean your hospital bills get paid in full.
+1. Having health insurance may not mean your hospital bills get paid in full

 While a hospital indemnity plan does not coordinate with your major medical policy, it does provide separate benefits that can be applied to covered healthcare services resulting from hospitalization, surgery, chemotherapy and radiation services.
-These benefits apply to a specific duration and the amount remains the same regardless of the actual cost of those services.
+These benefits apply to a specific duration and the amount of the benefit remains the same regardless of the actual cost of those services.

-2. As a nation, we tend to lack emergency funds.
+2. As a nation, we tend to lack emergency funds

 By providing specified benefits that can help with out-of-pocket healthcare expenses, supplemental coverage such as a hospital indemnity plan can help when illnesses and injuries happen.

-3. Many hospital indemnity plans include critical illness benefits, too.
+3. Many hospital indemnity plans include critical illness benefits, too

 Many hospital indemnity plans include critical illness benefits for conditions such as cancer, heart attack and stroke.
 These benefits include lump-sum payments upon diagnosis of covered conditions.
 The payments may be used to pay for healthcare, transportation, childcare, living expenses and more—wherever the policyholder most needs the help.